Aquino de Bragança: Death

-Family
+Personal life

-Aquino de Bragança was married to Mariana Bragança.
-From his first marriage two children, daughter Maya (March 1, 1962) and son Radek (November 30, 1959) were born.
+De Bragança was married to Mariana Bragança.
+From his first marriage two children, daughter Maya (1 March 1962) and son Radek (30 November 1959) were born.
 On 23 May 1979 his first wife died after a battle with cancer.
 His second marriage to Silvia do Rosário da Silveira was on 22 September 1984.
 Both for a year had previously met in Lisbon.